Understanding the Dangers Posed by Barbeque Grill Propane Tanks

 - Never bring a propane tank into a living area.

 - Be sure the ignitor is producing a spark consistently over time.
 Problems with the ignitor can lead to a build-up of gas that will ignite and explode when the ignitor begins functioning again.

 Of course, users of a propane tank should also take common sense safety precautions used in cooking to avoid burns and other serious injuries that can occur.

 Philadelphia Personal Injury Lawyer for Propane Tank Explosion Injuries in Pennsylvania

 If you have been injured by a defective propane tank or a tank that exploded, the experienced personal injury attorneys of The Reiff Law Firm may be able to fight for you.
-To schedule a free and confidential consultation with a trusted Philadelphia firm, call us at (215) 246-9000 today.
+Our gas grill injury lawyers are here to help.
+To schedule a free and confidential consultation with a trusted Philadelphia firm, call us at (215) 709-6940 today.